Serving Individuals in Public Housing

 In Cuyahoga County, the Cuyahoga Metropolitan Housing Authority (CMHA) serves 52,000 individuals making it one of the ten largest housing authorities in the country.
 To address the health disparities facing this population and provide a link between homelessness and housing, Care Alliance became a grantee of the Public Housing Primary Care Program in 1998.
 Care Alliance now operates two clinics in the heart of public housing estates on the near east and west sides of the city.

-In 2010, nearly 30 percent of our total patient base, or 2,600 individuals, were residing in or around public housing in the greater Cleveland area.
+In 2015, over 6,000 patients were residing in or around public housing in the greater Cleveland area.

 To address the wariness that public housing residents may feel toward entering a formal clinic setting to receive health care, Care Alliance engages its public housing advisory board to elicit suggestions for raising awareness about our services and ensuring those services appropriately meet their community’s needs.
 The members of the public housing advisory board also act as ambassadors for Care Alliance as they attend community meetings, engage friends and neighbors and direct fellow residents into care.